Rubble-Raider-web3/projectserum-mevbot/generated/markdown/orderbook-basics.md

-##### How does CLOB and AMM differ on the basis of contributors?
+##### How does Central Limit Order Book and Automated Market Maker differ on the basis of contributors?

-- [x]  CLOB has two liquidity custodians and AMM has liquidity pools.
+- [x]  Central Limit Order Book has two liquidity custodians and Automated Market Maker has liquidity pools.
-- [ ]  CLOB has liquidity pools and AMM has two liquidity custodians.
+- [ ]  Central Limit Order Book has liquidity pools and Automated Market Maker has two liquidity custodians.
-- [ ]  AMM uses one liquidity custodian whereas CLOB uses two.
+- [ ]  Automated Market Maker uses one liquidity custodian whereas Central Limit Order Book uses two.
-- [ ]  CLOB and AMM both use liqidity pools.
+- [ ]  Central Limit Order Book and Automated Market Maker both use liqidity pools.

-##### When does CLOB mechanism come into play?
+##### When does Central Limit Order Book mechanism come into play?

 - [ ]  Distinct Orders
 - [x]  Overlapping Orders